Get your personal plan match in 2 minutes

 Not covered or limited:

 The pre-existing condition situation is the most common source of frustration.
 If you have high blood pressure, diabetes, or any chronic condition, costs related to it won't be shared until you've been a member long enough and/or the condition meets certain improvement criteria.
 This doesn't mean you can't join — it means you need to budget carefully for what Medi-Share won't cover during that window.
+For context: ACA insurance plans cannot impose any pre-existing condition waiting period, which is the baseline protection you're trading away for the lower monthly cost.

 The Medi-Share Provider Network